arefabed/fall2019_algorithm_project/readme.md

 ### 2.2 plots.ipynb
 > All graphs drawn in this file comprising the main part of our project, gives us the insight necessary in the rest of the project.

+### 2.3 update_fork.sh
+> This file keeps you up-to-date with master branch of this repository.